yannickjemmely/Mida/README.md

 npm install midafx
 ```

-## Interface
+## API
-The documentation of the MidaFX interface.
+The MidaFX API documentation.

 ### Playground Broker
 The playground broker is a local broker designed by MidaFX, acts as a real broker once time series are imported and it's